Rafazg/RocketShoes/README.md

 # RocketShoes
 Project to create a sneaker sample page

-exercise proposed by a bootcamp to put into practice the contents studied
+exercise proposed by a bootcamp to put into practice the contents studied with the following technologies: HTML, CSS.

 * Project under development